SteveBarnett/WCAG-A-and-AA-help/WCAG A and AA Failures.md

-# WCAG quick reference A and AAfailures
+# WCAG quick reference A and AA failures

 ## Principle 1 – Perceivable